kgrid/kgrid.github.io/jobs.md

 #### The technology

-One part of the work we do is developing models and standards, the base platform, and reference implementations for the services.
+One part of the work we do is developing models and standards.
+The base platform provides reference implementations of standards in a set of services.
 The reference components and core infrastructure platform are written in Java, with a couple of significant front-end pieces written in HTML/Javascript/reactive frameworks.
-There is also a significant chunk of technology required for the backend repository, based on the RDF container/linked-data Fedora Commons project.
+There is also a sizeable chunk of technology required for the backend repository, based on the RDF container/linked-data Fedora Commons project.
 No relational models here, it's graph-based, triple-store, SOLR-indexed resources underneath the Java API layer.

 The component APIs are mostly a small set of Spring Boot-based microservices—library, publisher, activator, etc. These microservices and APIs are almost finished being split out from an original prototype monolith application.